November 11, 2019

 Finally, you want to keep your mind in check.

 Your mind is a powerful tool that can work for or against you depending on how you use it.
+Overthinking is detrimental in all areas of your life, and firewalking is no different.
 If you feed your fear with increased thoughts of bad outcomes and continually tell yourself it’s a bad idea, your fear will grow bigger and gain power over you.
 Not only can it ultimately paralyze you, but it will prevent you from focusing on the aforementioned methods you need to enlist to protect yourself.

-However, if you practice envisioning yourself confidently stepping across the coals, this does more than make you feel better in the moment.
-It conditions your brain to send more messages to your consciousness, through a function called your reticular activating system, that signal confidence and empowerment.
+However, if you practice visualizing your goal of confidently stepping across the coals, this does more than make you feel better in the moment.
+Get a clear picture of yourself in your head at the end of the task.
+Feel what it’s like to have accomplished a firewalk.
+Really put some thought into how you will be transformed now that you’ve walked over fire.
+When you visualize your goal as if you’ve already accomplished it, it conditions your brain to send more messages to your consciousness through a function called your reticular activating system, the system that signals confidence and empowerment.

-Just as thinking about bad outcomes makes your fear grow, focusing on accomplishments makes your confidence grow.
+How do firewalkers walk on fire?
+By focusing on accomplishments and letting their confidence grow.
 So, while it’s completely reasonable (and entirely human) to question whether walking across coals is within the realm of possibility, with adequate preparation and the right frame of mind, it’s entirely within your reach.